Fraud Blocker

 • Charge tenants without proper motive or the opportunity to dispute the charges.

-If a landlord imposes unauthorized or excessive pass-through charges, tenants can file a petition with the Board to dispute them.
+If a landlord imposes unauthorized or excessive passthrough charges, tenants can file a petition with the Board to dispute them.

-5 Common Illegal Rent Increases and How to Identify Them
+Common Illegal Rent Increases and How to Identify Them

-San Francisco’s rent control laws provide essential protections for tenants, but that doesn’t stop some landlords from attempting to impose unlawful rent increases.
-Whether due to misunderstanding the law or intentional exploitation, illegal rent hikes are a significant issue in the city’s rental market.
+Bay Area rent control laws provide essential protections for tenants, but that doesn't stop some landlords from attempting to impose unlawful rent increases.
+Whether due to misunderstanding the law or intentional exploitation, illegal rent hikes are a significant issue in the city's rental market.
 Tenants should be aware of common tactics landlords use to raise rents improperly and know how to recognize when an increase violates local regulations.
 Five of the most common illegal increases include:

 1. Rent Increases That Exceed Legal Limits

-The most frequent type of illegal rent increase occurs when a landlord raises rent beyond the maximum allowable annual percentage set by the San Francisco Rent Board.
+The most frequent type of illegal rent increase occurs when a landlord raises rent beyond the maximum allowable annual percentage set by the Rent Board.
 Any increase above this limit without Board approval is illegal.

 2. Retroactive or Backdated Rent Hikes